xebiarohan/Java-Concepts/README.md

             design pattern comes under structural pattern as this pattern combines the capability of two independent interfaces.

+        - Prototype
+            Its a creational design pattern.
+It is used when the creation of new object is a costly affair and time consuming and we already have a similar object.
+            Prototype provide a mechanism to create a new object by copying from current object and then we can modify new object as per the requirement.

 8 Generics

         “Java Generics are a language feature that allows for definition and use of generic